magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 > task.
 Do you remember when at the beginning of this series I wrote
 > about the idiosyncrasies of the building tools when you walk a
 > little bit out of its defaults?
 This is one them.
 Here you have to
-> choose between two alternatives: or you adhere to the very diffused
+> choose between two alternatives: either you adhere to the very widespread
 > convention of keeping the `js` resources confined in a `js`
-> subdirectory of the directory where your html pages live, either, to
+> subdirectory of the directory where your html pages live; or, to
-> not incur into the above incidental complexity, you stay with the
+> not incur the above incidental complexity, you stay with the
-> defaults of `boot-cljs` task and completely give up with an almost
+> defaults of `boot-cljs` task and abandon an almost
 > universal convention of the web.

 ### bREPLing with the calculator